presidentbeef/brat/setup.md

 * Linux (for now)
 * A relatively modern Ruby (let's say 1.8.6 and up)
+* You will need Ruby to be compiled with readline to use the interactive mode
 * [RubyGems](http://rubyforge.org/projects/rubygems/) so you may get the next requirement
 * [Treetop](http://treetop.rubyforge.org/) - `gem install treetop`
 * Git if you want to check it out of the repository directly - `sudo urpmi git`